 PageSpeed Insights is the industry-standard testing tool for measuring the performance of a website.
 Created by Google, PageSpeed Insights (PSI) uses an algorithm that combines numerous behind-the-scenes factors of a website to try and grade them with an overall score.
 This score is separated into mobile and desktop categories to illustrate the different factors affecting the two types of visitors.

-Why should I care about my score?
+Why should I care about my website page speed?

 Website page speed testing, and any other metric for that matter, used to be something only developers cared about.
 But PageSpeed Insights became a way for non-coders to talk about websites in clear numbers.
 They could compare sites, and measure changes over time.
 A competitor agency could pull up a test result and claim that your client’s new, expensive website was poorly made.
 (Spoiler alert: that’s not necessarily true.)